malthejorgensen/blagblogblag.com/_posts/2022-06-21-running-a-script-with-large-input-on-heroku-part-2.md

 [Running a script with large input on Heroku](/2020/08/04/running-a-script-with-large-input-on-heroku).
 For all other cases this method is easier._

+If you're anything like me, you occassionaly want to run a one-off job on Heroku with a bunch of code in a script that you've made locally on your machine.

-You don't want to wait for CI (e.g. integration tests can take a log time) or you just want to run some data analysis script that you don't want to commit to the repository.
+But you don't to commit it to the repo and then to wait for CI (e.g. integration tests can take a long time).
+Especially if it's a single-use data analysis script that you don't want to clutter up the repository.
 Good news!
 You don't have to -- Heroku allows piping into the `heroku run`-command:

 <aside>